 Fairview Container Terminal

 During Phase I development, a 360 metre section of the existing wharf was widened by 20m on a pile supported apron structure and the existing 24 hectare terminal was rebuilt and reconfigured.
 Phase II includes both a northern and southern expansion of the terminal.
-Cullen Grummitt & Roe UK (CGR) prepared the detailed design of the Phase II North expansion of the terminal, now underway and anticipated to be complete in mid-2017.
-The project will expand the wharf to 800m in length and enable an increase in throughout capacity to 1.3 million TEUs per annum.
+Cullen Grummitt & Roe UK (CGR) prepared the detailed design of the Phase II North expansion of the terminal, with phase 2A complete the project expanded the wharf to 800m in length and increased throughout capacity to 1.35 million TEUs per annum.

 With a design life of 50 years, the expansion comprises of: